tarwn/lessthandot-hugo/blogs/content/posts/2012-11-20-getting-ssrs-subscriptions-for-a.md

 So Monday morning, I got an e-mail asking about which reports should have ran on the Saturday and who they would have gone to.

-It sounds like such a simple request that I figured it couldn&#8217;t be that hard to figure it out.
+It sounds like such a simple request that I figured it couldn't be that hard to figure it out.
 I was dead wrong.

 ## The Hurdles